 Scott Vander Veen

 When the world shut down a year ago, many of us put our lives on pause.
 People were ordered to stay home, and only work deemed essential carried on.

-Artists make work for different reasons, but often the artist’s job is to help themselves and others work through difficult thoughts or emotions, or to interpret and digest pivotal social and cultural events.
+Artists make work for different reasons, but often the artist’s job is to help themselves and others work through difficult thoughts or emotions or to interpret and digest pivotal social and cultural events.
 They make work in hard times because they have to.
 For many, artists and otherwise, to stop working was not an option.
 The complexity of the repercussions of this pandemic cannot be expressed in one statement alone, as everyone processed their new reality differently.
 But for many, the conflict of how to support oneself and one’s family while staying home was paramount.

-Artists felt an added loss of revenue as exhibitions and festivals were cancelled, sales plummeted, and opportunities vanished.
+Artists felt an added loss of revenue as exhibitions and festivals were canceled, sales plummeted, and opportunities vanished.
 The artists in this exhibition all received grant funding that became available as the need for financial assistance in the arts became apparent.
-Through the efforts of the North Carolina Arts Council, the Madison County Arts Council, ArtsNC, the federal government, and Toe River Arts, these artists received help they needed to keep carrying on in hard times.
+Through the efforts of the North Carolina Arts Council, the Madison County Arts Council, ArtsNC, the federal government, and Toe River Arts, these artists received the help they needed to keep carrying on in hard times.